Mileshin/awk_flight_simulator/README.md

 The output q

-The simulator, written in gawk.
-The goal of the game map to fly on a plane and land on the runway.
+Aviation simulator written in gawk.
+Purpose of the game: fly the map on the plane and sit on the runway.
 It is marked by the signs > and < on the sides.
-Landing is possible only if the minimum speed of the aircraft.
-Turns are made 90 degrees and are made with a skid, that is, the player at turn will fly for something distance forward due to the inertia.
-When departure beyond the map the player is on the opposite side of the card.
+Landing is possible only with the minimum speed of the aircraft.
+Turns are made at 90 degrees with a drift, that is, the player will fly some more distance ahead at the expense of inertia when turning.
+When flying out of the card, the player is on the opposite side of the card.

 The speed of the aircraft and compliance in the movement on the map